-- 3.4 The New Forest's National Park status affords it the highest level of protection in the planning system in relation to landscape and scenic beauty1.
-In addition to this strong landscape protection, over 50% of the New Forest National Park is designated as being of international importance for nature conservation.
-These designations comprising the New Forest Special Area of Conservation (SAC), the New Forest Special Protection Area (SPA) and the New Forest Ramsar are legally protected and new development (including camping uses) must not have a detrimental impact on the site integrity. - 3.5 As with other forms of planned development in the New Forest, new temporary camping uses will not be supported within the national (SSSI) or international (SAC, SPA, Ramsar) nature conservations designations of the National Park and this is consistent with Local Plan policy SP5. - 3.6 In addition, the Habitat Regulations require consideration to be given to the impacts of development outside the designated sites on the integrity of these sites.
+- 3.6 In addition to this strong landscape protection, over 50% of the New Forest National Park is designated as being of international importance for nature conservation.
+These designations comprising the New Forest Special Area of Conservation (SAC), the New Forest Special Protection Area (SPA) and the New Forest Ramsar are legally protected and new development (including camping uses) must not have a detrimental impact on the site integrity. - 3.7 As with other forms of planned development in the New Forest, new temporary camping uses will not be supported within the national (SSSI) or international (SAC, SPA, Ramsar) nature conservations designations of the National Park and this is consistent with Local Plan policy SP5.
+It should also be noted that national permitted development right for temporary campsite use do not apply within Sites of Special Scientific Interest (SSSIs). - 3.8 In addition, the Habitat Regulations require consideration to be given to the impacts of development outside the designated sites on the integrity of these sites.
 There is considerable evidence showing that development around heathlands (such as the New Forest) has an adverse effect on the quality of heathland interest features underlying the designation of the European sites, Ramsar site and SSSIs.
-This includes the loss of functionally linked habitat, increased fire risk, changes in hydrology, and increased recreational use. - 3.7 The Habitats Regulations Assessment of the adopted National Park Local Plan (2019) highlighted a range of potential 'urban edge' effects.
+This includes the loss of functionally linked habitat, increased fire risk, changes in hydrology, and increased recreational use. - 3.9 The Habitats Regulations Assessment of the adopted National Park Local Plan (2019) highlighted a range of potential 'urban edge' effects.
 It is important to note that urban edge effects are cumulative and therefore the scope for continuing to increase development within 400 metres of the designated SAC, SPA and Ramsar sites is limited.
 Natural England support the Authority's position that development within the 400 metre zone should be restricted.
-Consequently, the National Park Authority will not support new temporary campsites within 400 metres of the New Forest's internationally designated sites due to concerns over impacts on site integrity.
+Consequently, the National Park Authority will not support any new temporary campsites (established post 1 March 2020) or extensions to existing sites (i.e. 28 days to 60 days) within 400 metres of the New Forest's internationally designated sites due to concerns over impacts on site integrity.